OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 * "type": Indicating DNS message type, can be "answer" or "query".
 * "id": Identifier field
+* "version": Indicating DNS logging version in use
 * "flags": Indicating DNS answer flag, in hexadecimal (ex: 8180 , please note 0x is not output)
 * "qr": Indicating in case of DNS answer flag, Query/Response flag (ex: true if set)
 * "aa": Indicating in case of DNS answer flag, Authoritative Answer flag (ex: true if set)